What is Soy Paper and Why Should You Cook With It?

 Since soy paper is thin, it can easily be affected by moisture and temperature.
 Once a soy paper package is open, you'll want to seal it tightly and keep it in a dry, cool environment.
 You'll need to use an open package of soy paper within two weeks.
 Otherwise, it won't be fresh.

-Soy Paper Recipes Ideas
+Soy Paper Recipe Ideas

 Besides using soy paper for sushi, you can also use it for the below recipes: